The Mystery of Edwin Drood: Summary

-The next day Rev. Crisparkle follows Rosa to London.
-When he is with Mr. Grewgious and Rosa, Lt.
-Tartar calls and asks if he remembers him.
-Rev. Crisparkle does remember him as the one who years before saved him from drowning.
-They do not dare let Rosa contact Neville and Helena directly, for fear that Jasper may be watching Neville, but Mr. Tartar allows Rosa to visit his chambers to contact Helena above the courtyard.
-Mr. Grewgious arranges for Rosa to rent a place from Mrs. Billickin and for Miss Twinkleton to live with her there respectably.
+The next day Mr Crisparkle follows Rosa to London.
+While he is with her and Mr Grewgious, Lt Tartar calls and asks if he remembers him.
+Mr Crisparkle does remember him, as the person who years before saved him from drowning.
+They do not dare let Rosa contact Neville and Helena directly, for fear that Jasper may be watching Neville, but Lt Tartar allows Rosa to visit his chambers to contact Helena above the courtyard.
+Mr Grewgious arranges for Rosa to rent a place from Mrs Billickin and for Miss Twinkleton to live with her there for respectability.

 Jasper visits the London opium den again for the first time since Edwin's disappearance.
-When he leaves at dawn, the woman who runs the opium den follows him.
-She vows to herself that she will not lose his trail again as she did after his last visit.
-This time, she follows him all the way to his home in Cloisterham; outside she meets Datchery, who tells her Jasper's name and that he will sing the next morning in the cathedral service.
-On inquiry, Datchery learns she is called "Princess Puffer."
-The next morning she attends the service and shakes her fists at Jasper from behind a pillar.
+When he leaves, at dawn, the woman who runs the opium den follows him.
+She vows to herself that she will not lose his trail again, as she had done after his last visit.
+This time, she follows him all the way to his home in Cloisterham; outside it she meets Datchery, who tells her Jasper's name and that he will sing in the cathedral service the next morning.
+On inquiry, Datchery learns she is called "Princess Puffer".
+The next morning she attends the service and shakes her fists at Jasper from behind a pillar, observed by both Datchery and Deputy.

 Dickens's death leaves the rest of the story unknown.
-According to his friend and biographer John Forster, after Dickens had written him two brief letters which relate to the plot (but not the murder), he had supplied Forster with an outline of the full plot:
+According to his friend and biographer John Forster, after writing him two brief letters which relate to the plot (but not the murder) Dickens had supplied Forster with an outline of the full plot:

 His first fancy for the tale was expressed in a letter in the middle of July.
 "What should you think of the idea of a story beginning in this way?—Two people, boy and girl, or very young, going apart from one another, pledged to be married after many years—at the end of the book.
 The interest to arise out of the tracing of their separate ways, and the impossibility of telling what will be done with that impending fate."
 This was laid aside; but it left a marked trace on the story as afterwards designed, in the position of Edwin Drood and his betrothed.